 - NumPy

-- Pandas
+- pandas

 - Matplotlib

-- Pillow/PIL
+- Pillow

-- Flask (for REST API)

 - cryptography (for xlwings.pro)

 - Jinja2 (for xlwings.pro.reports)

 - requests (for permissioning)

 These packages are not required but highly recommended as they play very nicely with xlwings.
 They are all pre-installed with Anaconda.
 With pip, you can install xlwings with all optional dependencies as follows: